Rhône Valley

 -

-A cuvée of 100% Sérine – an indigenous, non-cloned Syrah variety.
+100% Sérine – an indigenous, non-cloned Syrah variety.
 Old vines planted between 1941 and 1997, on the upper slopes of Tupin, on a terraced vineyard of granite and gneiss soils, typical of the southern part of the Côte-Rôtie appellation.
 This part of the hill has up to 50% slope.
 The grapes are harvested by hand at low yields.
-Vinification: after carbonic maceration, with no added sulphur, the wine is matured 24 months in barrels.
+Vinification: after carbonic maceration, with no added sulphur, the wine is matured 24 months in old barrels made from oak from the Jupille forest.
 Bottled at the estate without fining or filtration.

 Jean-Michel Stéphan